Antoniou McCollum & Co. LLC > Nicosia, Cyprus > Firm Profile

 The DSA has the power to impose administrative fines of up to EUR 200,000 for any infringement of the Cyprus NIS Law, as well as a fine of up to EUR 10,000 for each day the infringement persists.
 Infringement of any decisions or regulations could result in administrative fines of up to EUR 300,400, as well as an additional fine up to EUR 200,000 where the infringement persists.

 The Cyprus NIS Law provides inter alia for criminal liability in relation to a failure to comply with notification obligations under the Cyprus NIS Law, a failure to take appropriate and proportionate technical and organisational measures to manage the risks posed to the security of networks and information systems under the Cyprus NIS Law or a failure to provide any information requested by the DSA.

-As noted by the European Commission in its Rule of Law report for 2020, a number of challenges exist in Cyprus regarding the regulatory impact assessment framework concerning both laws and regulations, which could be improved by establishing an oversight body for impact assessment quality control.
+As noted by the European Commission in its lates Rule of Law report, several challenges exist in Cyprus regarding the regulatory impact assessment framework concerning both laws and regulations, which could be improved by establishing an oversight body for impact assessment quality control.